O-X-L/docs/en/waf/1_intro.rst

 As a WAF has access to all information that passes through it, including sensitive user data, it might not be acceptable for your company or project to have it hosted by a third party.

-Some enterprise-grade solutions may get expensive, but you can always start-out with an Open-Source product like :ref:`HAProxy Community <proxy_reverse_haproxy>`, `SafeLine <https://github.com/chaitin/SafeLine>`_ or `ModSecurity <https://github.com/owasp-modsecurity/ModSecurity>`_ and upgrade later on.
+Some enterprise-grade solutions may get expensive, but you can always start-out with an Open-Source product like :ref:`HAProxy Community <proxy_reverse_haproxy>`, `SafeLine <https://github.com/chaitin/SafeLine>`_, `Coraza <https://github.com/corazawaf/coraza>`_ or `ModSecurity <https://github.com/owasp-modsecurity/ModSecurity>`_ and upgrade later on.

 You need to ensure that you have enough internal resources or a consultant to maintain it.

 It may be more work to get to a finished WAF setup, but that way you have an independent system.

+There are also `collections of rulesets <https://coreruleset.org/>`_, that can be used in such WAFs.

 ----